cortexlabs/cortex/docs/quick-start.md

 #### Define web APIs

-This will make the model available as a live web service that can make real-time predictions.
+This will make the model available as a live web service that can serve real-time predictions.

 Add to `app.yaml`: